andy-byers/CalicoDB/doc/wal.md

 ### Log Segments
 Calico DB only supports a single running transaction, so all updates go to the same WAL segment.
-When the transaction is committed, a commit record is written at the end of the current segment, and a new segment is generated.
+When the transaction is committed, a commit record is written at the end of the current segment, and a new segment is started.
-Updates made on the new transaction will be written to the new WAL segment.
+Updates made on the new transaction will be written to the new segment.
-The old segment will be deleted once all updates that it contains have been flushed to the database file.
+The old segment will be deleted once all database pages that it contains references to have been flushed to disk.
-A new WAL segment is also generated once the old one has reached a user-provided threshold.
+A new WAL segment is also started once the old one has reached a user-provided threshold.

 ### Background Writer
 Working with WAL records (both constructing them and writing them to disk) is expensive.